-Fueled by advancements in technology, sleeker designs and increased affordability, smartphones in today’s world are no longer a simple way to communicate.
-They have become a vital part in people’s life because of larger use of apps.
+Fueled by advancements in technology, sleeker designs and increased affordability, smartphones in today’s world is no longer a simple way to communicate.
+They have become a vital part of people’s life because of the larger use of apps.
 This has led the Mobile app business to a new level, which has exploded over the past few years.
 Better technology, better tools, more developers, and better ideas, are contributing to the rapid growth in the industry.
-And, now it’s no surprise that 2014 looks to be an even bigger year for mobile app business.
+And, now it’s no surprise that 2014 looks to be an even bigger year for the mobile app business.
 Here are a few trends to keep an eye on in 2014.

 More OSs to come

 iOS and Android are still leading the mobile app industry while Windows and BlackBerry are trailing behind.
 In 2014, we’ll find the growth of new mobile Oss like – Mozilla’s mobile Firefox OS, a mobile Ubuntu OS, and Sailfish, a proprietary OS created by former Nokia engineers.
 Most of these new OSs are aimed at creating smartphones affordable and inexpensive and knock out feature phones entirely.
-This, in turn, will result in more selling of smartphones and more people will be able to buy their first smart device than ever before, especially in emerging economies.
+This, in turn, will result in more selling of smartphones, and more people will be able to buy their first smart device than ever before, especially in emerging economies.
 It is estimated that this change will worsen the fragmentation problem for mobile app developers, which already is a nightmare for them.

 More Processing Power in hand

 Apple has won this game by releasing its 5S iPhone, which has a 64-bit processor chip.
-This release left other phone and chip makers scrambling to catch up the level that Apple alone has set up.
+This release left other phone and chip makers scrambling to catch up to the level that Apple alone has set up.
 In a bid to compete with Apple, both Qualcomm and Samsung have promised to deliver chips with comparable processing power during 2014.
 Experts are predicting that in 2014, once Samsung and Qualcomm are successful to deliver this comparable processing power, mobile app developers will have more power to play with when they design apps for new mobile devices.

 Escalated smartphone usage and more apps to come down the pipe